- Join us

 The Castep distribution provides many useful utilities.
 Some it does not include:

-- check2xsf, a converter for Castep's check files, and can extract charge and spin density, wavefuctions, or simply atomic positions.
+- c2x, a converter for Castep's check files, and can extract charge and spin density, wavefuctions, or simply atomic positions.
 It can also convert between .cell and .pdb files, and other similar tricks.
+It also can be built with the spglib crystal symmetry finder for symmetry analysis.
+C2x also supports other DFT codes, such as Siesta and VASP.

 These notes should mostly apply to plane-wave codes in general, not just Castep, but I make no promises.